 Why Should You Measure the TDS Levels in Your Water?

 Numerous water supplies exceed this level.
 TDS levels exceeding 1000mg/L are generally considered unfit for human consumption.
-A high level of TDS is an indicator of potential concerns and appeals for further investigation.
+A high level of TDS indicates potential concerns and calls for further investigation.

-Most often, high levels of TDS are caused by potassium, chlorides, and sodium.
-These ions have little or no short-term effects, but toxic ions (lead arsenic, cadmium, nitrate, and others) may also be dissolved in the water.
+Potassium, chlorides, and sodium most often cause high levels of TDS.
+These ions have little or no short-term effects, but toxic ions (lead, arsenic, cadmium, nitrate, and others) may also dissolve in the water.

 High TDS would result in an undesirable taste, which could be salty, bitter, or metallic.
 The EPA’s recommended maximum level of TDS in water is 500mg/L (500ppm).